Code-Institute-Submissions/Sneaker-website/README.md

 * Samsung S10
     * Google Chrome
     * Samsung Web Browser

+### Bugs ###
+I have a issue with all the banner picture not showing up when i deploy on git pages.
+So to solve this issue i went to gitpod and look through my code and found out the issue was due to the naming of the picture name file.
+Once i correct the format and redeploy the site.
+The banner picture all start showing up on the deploy page.

 ### Deployment ###
 GitHub host the repository for all commits